odnodn/ngTemplateOutletTutorial/README.md

 Well, enough with the definitions.
 Let's start coding.

+> The code that will be displayed in this article could be found [in this Github repository](https://github.com/TheAngularGuy/ngTemplateOutletTutorial)

 # Use case #1: Context-aware template

 Let's build a list component that takes two inputs from its parent: